top of page

 io_edited.jpg

-Dr. Martani is a former Research Associate at the IBI, D-BAUG of ETH Zürich (2015-2021), and at the Centre for Smart Infrastructure and Construction (CSIC) at the University of Cambridge (2013-2015).
-During his time at the University of Cambridge, he also acted as a member of the board for the Smart Cities Interoperability Committee of the BSI (British Standards Institution) in creating standards for smart cities in the UK, and as an Affiliated Postdoctoral Member at Clare Hall College, Cambridge.
+Dr. Martani's previous experience includes serving as a Research Associate at the IM Group at the IBI, D-BAUG of ETH Zürich (2015-2021) and at the Centre for Smart Infrastructure and Construction (CSIC) at the University of Cambridge (2013-2015).
+During his time at Cambridge, he was involved with the Smart Cities Interoperability Committee of the British Standards Institution (BSI) and contributed to the creation of UK standards for smart cities.
+He also served as an Affiliated Postdoctoral Member at Clare Hall College, Cambridge.

-He holds a PhD in Technology and Design for the Built Environment (TePAC) from the Politecnico di Milano, for which he developed a thesis on predictability and management of risk in the construction process.
-In addition, he holds a BSc in Architecture and a MSc in Building Management Engineering, from the same institution.
-He is also an alumnus of the Collegio di Milano, a residential interdisciplinary honours programme with a competitive admission process and extracurricular activities.
+Dr. Martani holds a PhD in Technology and Design for the Built Environment (TePAC) from Politecnico di Milano (2013), as well as an MSc in Building Management and a BSc in Architecture from the same institution.
+He is also an alumnus of the Collegio di Milano, an interdisciplinary honours programme with a competitive admission process and a strong extracurricular focus.

 bottom of page